gene-research/signature-gene/README.md

-# A Composite Machine Learning Approach to Discover Biomarkers and their Genetic Relevance on Ovarian Cancer Chemoresistance Based on A Chinese Clinical
+# A Composite Machine Learning Approach to Discover Biomarkers and their Genetic Relevance on Ovarian Cancer Chemoresistance
-Dataset
 This repository contains the code for the paper "A Composite Machine Learning Approach to Discover Biomarkers and their Genetic Relevance on Ovarian Cancer Chemoresistance Based on A Chinese Clinical Dataset".

 ## Abstract